 • Salisbury, MD

-We recommend checking out The CE Shop for their Exam Prep Edge package, which is designed to ensure you know everything you need for both national and state portions of the Virginia real estate license exam.
+We recommend checking out The CE Shop’s standard package, which is designed to ensure you know everything you need for both national and state portions of the Virginia real estate license exam.

 Related Article

 Arrive 30 minutes before your scheduled exam time.
-You must show two forms of ID at the PSI testing facility:
+You must show two forms of valid identification at the PSI testing facility:

-• A valid, government-issued ID that has your signature and photograph
+• One government-issued ID that has your signature and photograph

-• A valid ID that has your signature and preprinted name
+• Another that has your signature and preprinted name

 3. Pass a Background Check

+Before applying for your real estate license, you must complete a fingerprinting background check.
 There’s no need to make an appointment—fingerprinting is done on a first-come, first-served basis at PSI Testing locations and costs $52.
-Visit one of the five testing locations in Richmond, Charlottesville, Virginia Beach, Ranaoke, or Vienna.
-Visit the PSI Testing website for more information.
+Note that only the PSI testing locations in Richmond, Charlottesville, Virginia Beach, Roanoke, and Vienna offer fingerprinting.
+You can find more information on this fingerprinting guide from the PSI Testing website.

-It can take 4 to 6 weeks for your background check to be complete, so consider completing your background check before sitting for your exam if you’d like to apply for your license shortly after your exam.
+It can take four to six weeks to complete your background check, so consider starting this process before sitting for your exam if you’d like to apply for your license shortly after your exam.

 4. Join a Virginia Real Estate Brokerage

 Now it’s time to apply for your Virginia real estate license.
-First, fill out the real estate salesperson application from the Virginia DPOR website.
-The license application fee is $170, and you’ll need to complete, sign, and mail the application to the DPOR.
+First, fill out the real estate salesperson application from the Virginia Department of Professional and Occupational Regulation’s website.
+The license application fee is $170, and you’ll need to complete, sign, and mail the application to the state.

 Be aware that you need to submit your license application within 45 days of getting fingerprinted.
 If they don’t receive your license application during that time frame, you’ll have to pay to be fingerprinted again.